Bletchingly Stakes

 The Bletchingly Stakes is a Melbourne Racing Club Group 3 Thoroughbred horse race held under Weight for age conditions, over a distance of 1200 metres at Caulfield Racecourse, Melbourne, Australia annually in July and is the last Group race held in Melbourne each season.
-Total prizemoney for the race is A$200,000.

 History

 Name

 The race was first held in 1992 and is named in honour of the former champion racehorse and sire Bletchingly.